-Commencing with Western philosophical foundations of anthropological thought, students in this class will engage in critical reading of original texts, ranging from 19th century social science and evolutionary theory, to 20th century schools of anthropology.
-Classroom discussion and assignments emphasize scientific, intellectual and sociopolitical contexts and consequences of our theory and methods, and identify key paradigmatic shifts in conceptual and analytical approaches to understanding the origins of humanity and the nature of society and culture.
+Commencing with Western philosophical foundations of anthropological thought, students in this class will critically read original texts, ranging from 19th-century social science and evolutionary theory to 20th-century schools of anthropology.
+Classroom discussion and assignments emphasize scientific, intellectual, and sociopolitical contexts and consequences of our theory and methods and identify fundamental paradigmatic shifts in conceptual and analytical approaches to understanding the origins of humanity and the nature of society and culture.

-Pre-requisites: ANTH 1010, ANTH 2300 or consent of the department
+Pre-requisites: ANTH 1010, ANTH 2300, or consent of the department